 This networking session is an opportunity to network with colleagues across the sector in small groups, to share best practice, discuss highlights and challenges with the work that has been happening at different institutions, focusing on welcome week and induction.

-Professor Paul Layzell, Royal Holloway, University of London
+Professor Paul Layzell, Principal, Royal Holloway, University of London

 The Rt Hon Chris Skidmore MP, Former UK Minister for Universities, Science, Research and Innovation